 Finish Line Scholarship The Foundation has received two separate pledges in support of the Aggie Finish Line Degree Completion Scholarship-one for $5,000 over five years from a Las Cruces business, and another for $125,000 over five years from an anonymous individual donor.
 This donor has also pledged an additional $25,000 to match gifts to this scholarship, which helps students in their last semester who may have exhausted their federal aid or other forms of support to see their degrees through to completion.

 Writing Award Development Officer Cassie McClure was awarded first place at the New Mexico Press Women’s 2017 Communications Contest in the category Specialty Articles – Education for a package of two articles for Panorama, NMSU’s alumni and friends magazine.
-The articles can be viewed here and here.
 The entry will now continue on to be judged at the National Federation of Press Women Communication Contest.

 - Began the search for Paul Weir’s replacement as Head Men’s Basketball Coach on Tuesday, April 11 when we learned of his departure.
 Athletics conducted a thorough search with a diverse search committee of NMSU faculty staff and the business community.
 The six-day search concluded on Monday, April 17 with a press conference announcing Chris Jans, associate head coach at Wichita State, as the 26th head men’s basketball coach at New Mexico State University.
 The press conference can be viewed next